 But do make sure to let people know when you’ve published new content on your website!

-Managing your portfolio website
+Managing your personal website and content

 In addition to new blog posts and adding new images from your adventures in life, there are other things you need to regularly do on your website to keep it up and running.